learn-co-curriculum/traversing-nested-objects/README.md

 done `person.pets[1].name`.
 Notice that we need to specify the _index_ in the `pets` array of the pet that we want (`[1]`).

-We're going to get more abstract.
-In the above example, we had a name for each field that we wanted to access (`person`, `occupation`, and `yearsHeld`).
-If we had wanted to access the second pet's name, we could have done `person.pets[1].name` — notice that we need to specify the index in the `pets` array of the pet that we want.

 Working with arrays isn't all that different.
 It's just that instead of named properties of objects (and sub-objects), we have indexes of arrays (and sub-arrays).
 And, of course, JavaScript is flexible enough that we can mix the